Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 We still have parentheses delimiting the start and end of what we're passing to the macro, but in this case you _could_ also use square brackets or curly brackets, but for print line parentheses are the convention

+Inside the print line we have a sequence of characters, surrounded by double quotes.
+This is, generally called a string.
+Rust actually has lots of different kinds of strings, and we'll go into them more in the next video.

+Feel free to change this to change the message being printed out.

 Running and Debugging
 ---------------------